 When the digital depiction of the plate mirrors the physical plate, press ‘OK’ at the bottom right of the menu.
 In the new menu that appears at the top of the plate schematic, under the ‘Template’ section choose ‘Save As’ and name and save the plate.

-To the left of the screen click ‘Run’ and select Fluorophore option 1 color compensation matrix in the pop-out window.
+To the left of the screen click ‘Run’ and select the appropriate Dye Set in the pop-out “Run Options” window.
 Data collection initiates and is displayed in real time in the software.

 Data Analysis and Reporting